-Miami Vice: Seasons 3-5 are a marked departure from the first 2 seasons.
+Miami Vice seasons 3-5 are a marked departure from the first 2 seasons.
 This was largely caused by Law & Order writer Dick Wolf taking up head writer duties on the show.
-The Daytona was destroyed and replaced with the Testarossa, the pastel colours disappeared, the plots got much more serious (see Zito's death), and the overall tone was much more grim.
+The Daytona was destroyed and replaced with the Testarossa, the pastel colors disappeared, the plots got much more serious (see Zito's death), and the overall tone was much more grim.

 Revolution: Episode 11, "The Stand" (the first episode after the show's four-month hiatus), starts the second half of Season 1 in this direction, with enough graphic war violence that NBC slapped the episode with a Viewer Discretion Advised warning.

-Space Precinct: This 1994-1995 Gerry Anderson sci-fi series is a darker, more serious reworking of a primarily comedic pilot called Space Police that Anderson made a decade earlier.
+The 1994-1995 Gerry Anderson sci-fi series Space Precinct is a darker, more serious reworking of a primarily comedic pilot called Space Police that Anderson made a decade earlier.

 To be fair, early on Stargate Atlantis did a good job of killing or bussing well-liked supporting characters and a main character was even Put on a Bus mid-season 2.
 They did start to shift away from this as the series progressed, though.